 Leverage Market Pros for Insights on Your Pricing and Customer

-Once we were able to concisely articulate what we were building with Nudge Coach it was time to ask the industry professionals what THEY thought about the idea - the more conversations the better.
+Once we were able to concisely articulate what we were building with Nudge Coach it was time to ask industry professionals what THEY thought about our coaching platform - the more conversations the better.
 It’s worth pointing out that there is a real difference between asking someone if they think something is a good idea vs. if they would be willing to pay for it (and what amount).

 I strongly recommend trying to get feedback from as many credible professionals as possible who will provide you critical feedback on your offering and share insights on what they think a customer would pay.